voxpupuli/puppet-mongodb/README.md

 Default: on v2.4 default to true and on earlier version to false

 #####`quota`
-Set to true to enable a maximum limit for the number data files each database can have.
+Set to true to enable a maximum limit for the number of data files each database can have.
 The default quota is 8 data files, when quota is true.
 Default: false

 #####`quotafiles`